Truth Functional Logic (or formal deductive reasoning)

 Formal Proofs of Validity

-But now, back to the immediate concerns of this week’s lecture.
+But now, back to the central concerns of the lecture.
 To reiterate, symbolic logic was originally used to show the validity or invalidity of arguments that are long and complex.
 We’ve learned how to translate from ordinary language to symbolic logic, and the next step is to test whether arguments in this symbolic language are valid—these are usually called “proofs of validity” because you are proving that an argument is valid.
 There are different ways to prove validity, but we’ll be focusing on one.
+On the deductive reasoning homework, you had to determine whether shorter arguments are valid.
+Again, keep in mind that all we're doing in this current lecture is proving validity with longer arguments that have been turned into symbols.

-Now, on to proving validity.
-As I mentioned, there are other methods of proving validity and invalidity.
-I wish we had time to go over all of them, but it’s just unrealistic to even think that we can.
-As a result, I’ve chosen the method I have the most familiarity with.
+There are other methods of proving validity (as well as invalidity) of long arguments.
+One common method that we won't be covering in this class is the truth table.
+For this class, I’ve chosen the method I have the most familiarity with.
 This will enable me to explain it to you better than I could likely explain other methods.
 It also makes it likely that I can most effectively answer your questions.
 The method we’re going to use is often simply called “deduction.”
 We’re going to be taking argument patterns or forms that are already valid and using them to derive a conclusion from a group of premises.
 It sounds more difficult than it is.

 We’ll be working with 9 valid argument forms or rules.
-It is very important that you’re able to reference these: all 9 forms are listed in the textbook beginning at the bottom of page 322.
+It is very important that you’re able to reference these: all 9 forms are in the Truth Functional Logic Homework PDF on p.
+318 under Group 1.
+You do not need to know the Group 2 rules.

 For clarity, I’m going to go over the first argument form: modus ponens.
 By showing the way this is translated from ordinary language, I think you’ll be able to see pretty clearly why it’s valid.
 Consider the following argument: